K. Sello Duiker: Life

 Duiker, the eldest of three brothers, was born in Orlando West, Soweto, and raised in Soweto at the height of apartheid by middle-class university-educated parents.
 Sent out of the township to attend a Catholic primary school from grade 5, he went first to La Salle College until grade 7 and in his early high school years he was sent on to Redhill School, an elite institution where he was one of the very few black pupils.
 Duiker was schooled at the height of Apartheid, which influenced him greatly.
 He spent two years in England as a sixth-form student at Huntington School, York, before returning to South Africa to attend university, where he studied copy-writing.
 He worked for an advertising company, before scriptwriting for the soapie Backstage.
 Duiker received a degree in journalism from Rhodes University, and also briefly studied at the University of Cape Town.
 Duiker used drugs such as LSD, marijuana and others.
 After his expulsion from college, he was institutionalized at a psychiatric hospital.
-After release, he wrote Thirteen Cents in two months.
+After release, he wrote his debut novel, Thirteen Cents, in two months.

-He suffered a nervous breakdown in 2004 prior to committing suicide by hanging himself in Northcliff, Johannesburg, in January 2005.
+He suffered a nervous breakdown in 2004, prior to committing suicide by hanging himself in Northcliff, Johannesburg, in January 2005.
 It is speculated that he had bipolar disorder or borderline schizophrenia.
 Duiker was working as a commissioning editor at the SABC at the time of his death.
 He had gone off his medication as he believed that it was suppressing his creativity.
 A month before his death Duiker read the eulogy at the funeral of fellow young novelist Phaswane Mpe, who had died of a mysterious illness shortly after entering initiation to become a traditional healer.